 Minimizing:

-For $T \gg T_c$ where $\langle \phi(T) \rangle \sim T$, this yields $\langle B_0(T) \rangle \sim T^2$, and hence $b_0(T) = g \langle B_0(T) \rangle \propto T^2$.
-Crucially, for $T < T_c$ (including $T = 0$), $\langle\phi\rangle = 0$ and therefore $b_0(T) = 0$, satisfying experimental bounds.
+For $T \gg T_c$ where $\langle \phi(T) \rangle \sim T$, this yields $\langle B_0(T) \rangle \sim T^2$, and hence $a_0(T) = g \langle B_0(T) \rangle \propto T^2$.
+Crucially, for $T < T_c$ (including $T = 0$), $\langle\phi\rangle = 0$ and therefore $a_0(T) = 0$, satisfying experimental bounds.
 The critical temperature $T_c$ can be chosen to be well below BBN temperatures---for example, $T_c \sim$ keV gives $T_{\rm BBN}/T_c \sim 10^3$, ensuring we are in the $T \gg T_c$ regime at BBN---while still being many orders of magnitude above present-day cosmic temperatures ($T_0 \sim 10^{-4}$ eV).

-This construction represents a significant improvement over the cubic potential model.
-The temperature dependence emerges from the well-understood thermal behavior of scalar fields and a temperature-driven phase transition rather than from an unusual vector potential.
+In this model, the temperature dependence emerges from the well-understood thermal behavior of scalar fields and a temperature-driven phase transition.
 Above the critical temperature $T_c$, the scalar field develops a nonzero VEV that grows with temperature, inducing the CPT-violating background.
 Below $T_c$, the scalar returns to its symmetric phase with $\langle\phi\rangle = 0$, automatically restoring CPT symmetry.
-The higher-dimensional operator is suppressed by the scale $M$, which can be chosen to be sufficiently high (e.g., near the GUT scale or Planck scale) to avoid conflict with other constraints while still producing observable effects at BBN temperatures through appropriate choices of the dimensionless couplings $\kappa$, $\lambda_\phi$ and $m_B$, and the critical temperature scale $T_c$.
-The model is more natural in the sense that it does not require fine-tuning to maintain the $T^2$ scaling against radiative corrections---the scaling is protected by the structure of the thermal scalar VEV above the phase transition.
+Observable effects at BBN temperatures can be produced through appropriate choices of the couplings $\xi$, $\lambda_\phi$ and $m_B$, and the critical temperature scale $T_c$.
+The model does not require fine-tuning to maintain the $T^2$ scaling against radiative corrections---the scaling is protected by the structure of the thermal scalar VEV above the phase transition.